 Several methods to download the current slrn

 There are several different methods to get a fresh copy of slrn.
 There may be a copy already available from your distribution if you are using Linux and perhaps this will be enough for you.
 However it is strongly advised that you obtain the "vanilla" source code for the release version and then compile and install it yourself.
 This way any decisions about configure options, patches and installation paths are your choices.
 You could also download , compile and install the development version of slrn.
 Consider the following options:

-- Download the release version.
+- Download the slrn release version.
 This option downloads the official release tarball from the ftp site of John E. Davis.

 - Download the development version.
 This option downloads the development version of slrn from JED's git repository.
 This version is usually quite stable.